telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 * Internet Explorer compatibility modes are not supported.
 These modes can exhibit different behavior and rendering bugs as compared to the browser versions they emulate.
 * Windows Universal apps and Cordova for Windows environments are not supported, due to the [sandbox restrictions of the environment](https://msdn.microsoft.com/en-us/library/windows/apps/hh849625.aspx#Automatic_script_filtering).
 The recommended UI suite for this environment is [UI for Windows Universal](http://www.telerik.com/windows-universal-ui).
+* Unexpected behaviors that occur only in a hybrid application, but not in a standalone supported browser, are by default considered to be triggered by the hybrid environment and unrelated to Kendo UI.
 * It is highly advisable to use [Internet Explorer Edge mode](http://blogs.msdn.com/b/ie/archive/2010/06/16/ie-s-compatibility-features-for-site-developers.aspx) via a META tag or an HTTP header:

 ```